 - Teamwork is working all together towards the same objective

-- Strength is that nothing can break us.
+- The strength is that nothing can break us.

-3 · Then think “literally” or “known concepts” to represent what you have described.
+3 · Think “literally” or “known concepts” to represent what you have described.
 Note down a small list of situations that represent them.
 For example:

 - Working all together towards the same objective: a rugby team